Everything You Need To Know About Mortgage Applications

 Start by determining your budget – calculate how much you can borrow, typically up to 4.5 times your annual income.
 For instance, if you earn £30,000 annually, you could borrow up to £135,000.

-To know how much you can borrow, use the calculator below.
+To know how much you can borrow, use a mortgage affordability calculator.
 This will give you an initial estimate of your mortgage amount.

 Next, review your bank statements to determine your true disposable income after bills, expenses, and debts.
 This will dictate your maximum mortgage payment.